trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

 ## Recommendations

-Summing everything up, I recommend that you apply some mix of some of the mentioned customization options above, which you can conveniently see here in one single `.css` file.
+Summing everything up, I recommend that you apply some mix of the above customization options, which you can conveniently see in a single `.css` file.

 Note that I also use [Cascade Layers][starlight-css-cascade-layers], supported since [Starlight 0.34.0][starlight-0-34], and recommend using them to specify the order in which CSS styles are applied.